-- One consecutive 3-year period ending 2 calendar years prior to the current calendar year (2014-2017); - One consecutive 3-year period ending 1 calendar years prior to the current calendar year (2015-2018); - One consecutive 3-year period ending with the current calendar year (2016-2019); - One consecutive 3-year period ending 1 calendar years after to the current calendar year (2017-2020); and - One consecutive 3-year period ending 2 calendar years after to the current calendar year (2018-2021).
+- One consecutive 3-year period ending 2 calendar years prior to the current calendar year (2018-2020); - One consecutive 3-year period ending 1 calendar years prior to the current calendar year (2019-2021); - One consecutive 3-year period ending with the current calendar year (2020-2022); - One consecutive 3-year period ending 1 calendar years after to the current calendar year (2021-2023); and - One consecutive 3-year period ending 2 calendar years after to the current calendar year (2022-2024).

 Available population estimates for Montana's local governmental units were used as the basis for this analysis.
-Estimates for all Montana counties and incorporated cities and towns from 2014 - 2018 were the most current data available.
-For elementary, high school, and unified school district data from 2012 - 2017 was the most current available.
-However, the school district data for 2017 was wildly inconsistent with prior year estimates.
-Therefore, 2017 school district data was omitted from this analysis; data for 2012 - 2016 were used instead.
+Estimates for all Montana counties and incorporated cities and towns from 2018 - 2020 were the most current data available.
+For elementary, high school, and unified school district data from 2018 - 2020 was the most current available.
 Population estimates for Native American Reservations were not available on an annual basis; therefore, population change analysis could not be performed for Tribal areas.

-For the purposes of this report, the "current calendar year" is defined to be calendar year 2019.
+For the purposes of this report, the "current calendar year" is defined to be calendar year 2022.
 For each governmental unit, the annual average change in prior year's population was used to forecast future year populations in order to have a consistent time series of population data form which to perform analysis.